 By the end of 1967 Lee was looking to further his career, either with The Trackmarks or without them.
-The break he was looking for landed on his doorstep, literally.
+The break he was looking for literally turned up on his doorstep.
 Paul Newton, father of bassist Paul Newton junior, visited the Kerslake family home in Luther Road, Winton after watching a Trackmarks gig at the Pavilion Ballroom.
 He offered Lee twenty five quid a week, more than he was earning at the scrapyard, to turn professional with his son’s (also Paul Newton) new band The Gods.
-Lee grabbed the opportunity with both hands and a couple of weeks later threw his drum kit and a case of clothes into his car and drove the sixty miles to Andover in Hampshire to meet his new bandmates.
+Lee grabbed the opportunity with both hands and a couple of weeks later threw his drum kit and a case of clothes into his car and drove the sixty miles to Andover in Hampshire where he met his new bandmates.

 The Gods evolved from a Hatfield school group The Juniors and featured eventual Rolling Stones guitarist Mick Taylor, the Glascock brothers, bassist John and drummer Brian, second guitarist Alan Shacklock and vocalist Malcolm Collins.
 After several changes in personnel, the struggling blues band finally imploded with the defection of Mick Taylor to John Mayall’s Bluesbreakers in June 1967 as a replacement for Peter Green.
-The Gods then keyboard player, Ken Hensley, relocated to Andover where he lived a miserable existence kipping in a van while mulling over his options.
+The Gods then keyboard player, Ken Hensley, relocated to Andover where he endured a miserable existence living out of a van while mulling over his options.
 Over time, he met bassist Paul Newton and his father, a prospective manager who offered to help them out if they could assemble a new band.
 By the time Lee pulled into town, they had recruited guitarist Joe Konas from Tony Ventures and the D.C.’s.
 In the autumn of 1967 the band signed with the Harvey Block Agency, who secured them plenty of work, including a prized Saturday night residency at the Marquee club in Wardour Street.